-Flaws: : Swings too freely when at the dish, so he needs to develop a more consistent approach.
+Flaws: : Swings too freely when at the dish, so he needs to develop a more consistent approach (in particular against right-handed pitching).
 Lacks overall consistency in his game.